Dissocixtive/FastClip/README.md

 ```

 > [!WARNING]
-> The program can consume up to 10 GB of RAM at medium settings (30 fps | medium)
+> The program can consume about 10 GB of RAM at average settings (30 fps | medium)